 If a habitually truant child is 15 or older, the school must either (1) refer the child to a school-based or community-based attendance improvement program or (2) file a citation against the student or person in parental relation to the child.
 If a habitually truant child 15 or older incurs additional absences after a school refers the child to a school or community based improvement program or the child refuses to participate in an attendance improvement program, the school may refer the child to the county children and youth agency for possible disposition as a dependent child.
 When referring a habitually truant child of any age to the county children and youth agency or filing a citation, the school must provide verification that a SAIC was held.

-5. Filing a Truancy Citation: Proceedings and Penalties for Violation of Compulsory Attendance Requirements attending cyber charter schools, the cyber charter school must file truancy citations with the MDJ where the child resides.
+5. Filing a Truancy Citation: Proceedings and Penalties for Violation of Compulsory Attendance Requirements

+Generally, a truancy citation is filed with the magisterial district judge (MDJ) where the child attends school or would attend school in the child's school district of residence.
+For children attending cyber charter schools, the cyber charter school must file truancy citations with the MDJ where the child resides.
 For children attending nonpublic schools, the child's school district of residence must file truancy citations with the MDJ where the nonpublic school student resides.